A Comprehensive Taxonomy of Negation for NLP and Neural Retrievers: Methodology

 We derive our negation taxonomy from definitions in logic, philosophy \cite{Horn1989-HORANH} and natural language processing literature \cite{Tottie1991negation, McQuire1998TheAO}.
 Figure \ref{fig:negation_taxonomy} presents the taxonomy as a hierarchical tree, where each node denotes a negation type and its child nodes correspond to finer-grained subtypes.
 Table \ref{tab:negation_taxonomy} in Appendix \ref{appendix:taxonomy} includes query-document pairs exemplifying each negation type.

-Our primary classification criterion is on the scope (see Appendix \ref{appendix:negation_properties}), distinguishing explicit negation realized by a logical operator \(\neg\) \cite{haegeman1995syntax}, from lexical negation that is present through the semantics of the word itself \cite{natayou2014explicit}. \textbf{Logical Operators} append to a word or clause, reversing its meaning.
+Our primary classification criterion is on the scope of negation (the part of a sentence whose meaning is altered by negation), distinguishing explicit negation realized by a logical operator \(\neg\) \cite{haegeman1995syntax}, from lexical negation that is present through the semantics of the word itself \cite{natayou2014explicit}. \textbf{Logical Operators} append to a word or clause, reversing its meaning.
 In \textbf{lexical} negation, a word or phrase inherently evokes negation, without the need for an appended operator.